aryanduntley/fractaledger/API.md

 > **Note**: This endpoint provides read-only access to the primary wallet, including information about the aggregate balance of all internal wallets associated with this primary wallet, the excess balance (balance - aggregateInternalBalance), and the ID of the base internal wallet that represents this excess balance.
 This endpoint is particularly useful for monitoring the health of the system and ensuring that the primary wallet has sufficient funds to cover all internal wallets.

+### Base Internal Wallet

+The Base Internal Wallet is a special type of internal wallet that automatically tracks the excess funds in a primary on-chain wallet.
+It serves as a safety mechanism to prevent over-withdrawals and provides a clear view of the available funds that are not allocated to other internal wallets.

+Each primary wallet has an associated Base Internal Wallet with an ID format of `base_wallet_[blockchain]_[primaryWalletName]`.
+The balance of this wallet is automatically calculated as the difference between the on-chain balance of the primary wallet and the sum of all other internal wallets associated with that primary wallet.

+The Base Internal Wallet has the following special characteristics:

+1. **Automatic Balance Calculation**: Its balance is automatically calculated and updated during reconciliation processes.
+2. **No Direct Funding**: It cannot be directly funded through the `/api/internal-wallets/:id/fund` endpoint.
+3. **No Internal Transfers**: It cannot be used as a source or destination for internal transfers.
+4. **Withdrawal Only**: It can only be used for withdrawal requests to external addresses.

+For more detailed information about the Base Internal Wallet, see the [Base Internal Wallet documentation](docs/BaseInternalWallet.md).

 ### Get Wallet Transactions

 ```